vkacherov/event-driven-arch-examples/README.md

 # Event-driven architecture examples

-- [Storage Subfolder](./storage-subfolder) - This example shows how to setup an [Eventarc](https://cloud.google.com/eventarc) listener for a Google Cloud Storage bucket to trigger on object creation in a specific subfolder.
+- [Storage Subfolder](./storage-subfolder) - This example shows how to setup an [Eventarc](https://cloud.google.com/eventarc) listener for a Google Cloud Storage bucket to trigger on object creation in the specific subfolder.
 <img src="./images/Cloud_Storage_Subfolder_Trigger.png">